 #+TITLE: A Notebook Style Guide

-Like any good style guide it has inherent contradictions: best
+Like any good style guide there are inherent contradictions: best

-addressed with a liberal dose of context and a pinch of personal
+addressed by a liberal dose of context and a pinch of taste.

 * The Style Guide

-** Explicitly choose global state, and modify it with pure functions
+** Carefully choose global state, and transform it with pure functions.

 ** Each cell should be responsible for one thing.